trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/equirectangular-image.jpg" alt="Equirectangular graph" title="Equirectangular graph" />

-The next diagram below might help you visualise this better (see how the top circles in right equirectangular projection are distorted from spherical globe):
+The diagram below might help you visualise this better (see how the top circles in right equirectangular projection are distorted from spherical globe):

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/equirectangular-globe-projection.png" alt="Equirectangular transformation" title="Equirectangular transformation" />

 Many of you will be familiar with equirectangular projection types.
-Most 360 cameras used this projection type for outputting image and videos.
-Most 360 image software also understands how to render equirectangular projection types ([when this projection type is present in the metadata](/blog/2020/metadata-exif-xmp-360-photo-files)).
+Most 360 cameras use this projection type for the final output of image and videos.
+This is largely because most 360 image software understands how to render equirectangular projection types ([when this projection type is present in the metadata](/blog/2020/metadata-exif-xmp-360-photo-files)).

-**Example Equirectangular projection**
+### Example Equirectangular projection

 <img class="img-fluid" src="/assets/images/blog/2021-09-03/example-equirectangular.jpeg" alt="Example Equirectangular projection" title="Example Equirectangular projection" />